ivanoats/ivan-jekyll/_posts/2022-12-30-hiring-early-career-developers.markdown

 I’ll outline several mentoring strategies below:

-### The grasshopper method:
+### The grasshopper method

 > The Grasshopper method is a learning strategy that involves breaking a complex task or concept into smaller, more manageable pieces and tackling them one at a time.

 The grasshopper is known for its ability to jump from one place to another.
 The method is often used in programming or other fields where there is a lot of information to learn, and it can be overwhelming to try to take it all in at once.